AIML-K/lab-website/research/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Research

-Our research spectra includes not only the fundamental mathematics related to AI/ML algorithms but also the real-world applications of AI.
+Our research spectra include not only the fundamental mathematics related to AI/ML algorithms but also the real-world applications of AI.

 {% include section.html %}